smn209/ObserverPlugin/README.md

 *Special thanks to the GWToolbox++ team for creating the plugin system that makes this possible!*

+> [!CAUTION]
+> **Dependency Requirement:** The Match Compositions window feature requires the `Resources::GetSkillImage(skill_id)` function from GWToolbox++.
+This function is only exported in GWToolbox++ versions 7.3 and later.
+>
+> Please ensure you are using GWToolbox++ v7.3+ or a custom build with this function exported.
+See [GWToolbox++ PR #1407](https://github.com/gwdevhub/GWToolboxpp/pull/1407) for technical details.
+>
+> If you want to use it now you can use the GWToolboxpp builded on ObserverPlugin release 0.7 which is Master 7.3 with edited pragma line from PR [GWToolbox++ PR #1407](https://github.com/gwdevhub/GWToolboxpp/pull/1407).
+You can also use it if you build your own Toolbox Build on current `dev` branch.

 ## Installation & Usage

 To use the Observer Plugin: